coder137/rtos-from-scratch/Semaphore/README.md

 # Spinlock Semaphore

-- Wait for a signal to be raised to gain access to a shared resource
+- Wait for a signal to be sent to gain access to a shared resource
 - During a **wait** this shared resource burns CPU cycles till it gets a signal from another thread.

 ![Spinlock Semaphore for UART](images/example2_spinlock_semaphore.PNG)